CodersCampus/supportDocs/docs/item/SCHEDULE_CHANGES.md

 - Nov - 8 active full-stackers
 - Dec - 7 active full-stackers

-Projections are always wrong, but if these are even in the ballpark, this is too few students to support 7 fullstack checkins a week.
+Projections are always wrong, but if these are even in the ballpark, this is too few students to populate 7 fullstack checkins a week.

 The math: 7 students attending 1.5 checkins is an average attendance of 1.5 for 7 checkins.
 Few students ever want to be the only one at a checkin.